Torre Glòries: Design

+The unique rock formations of Montserrat which the building takes inspiration from.

 According to Jean Nouvel, Torre Agbar is intended to recall the shape of a geyser rising into the air.
 It was inspired by Montserrat, a mountain near Barcelona.
 In an interview, he described the tower as having a phallic character.
 As a result of its unusual shape, the building is known by several nicknames, such as el supositori ("the suppository"), l'obús ("the shell") and some more scatological ones.
 It is also somewhat similar in shape to Sir Norman Foster's 30 St. Mary Axe in London, often called "the Gherkin".
 The Agbar Tower measures 144.4 m in height and consists of 38 storeys, including four underground levels.

 Its design combines a number of different architectural concepts, resulting in a striking structure built with reinforced concrete, covered with a facade of glass, and over 4,500 window openings cut out of the structural concrete.
 The building stands out in Barcelona; it is the third tallest building in the city, after the Arts Hotel and the Mapfre Tower, which both stand 154 m tall.

 A defining feature of the building is its nocturnal illumination.
 It has 4,500 LED devices that allow generation of luminous images on its façade.
 In addition, the outside of the tower has temperature sensors that regulate the opening and closing of the window blinds of the façade, reducing the consumption of energy for air conditioning.
 It houses the head office of the Aigües de Barcelona Group, the water supply company of Barcelona.